A Brief and Completely Unsourced History of Job Titles

-Once-stark lines that divided industries have blown away like chalk, dusting us each with a bits from a wide range of modern survival and thrive-al (ugh) skills.
-We creatives are complex and evolving amalgamations of proficiencies.
-Here’s a modest suggestion for the 2020s: Let’s rip out of the Five Word Job Title like an itchy sweater with a scratchy label.
+Once-stark lines that divided industries have blown away like chalk, each of us left with unique compositions of modern survival and thrive-al (ugh) skills.
+We are complex and evolving amalgamations of proficiencies.
+Here’s a modest suggestion for the 2020s: Let’s rip off the Five Word Job Title like an itchy sweater with a scratchy label.

 Here’s a toast to the idea that you don’t have to be an Über Spëcialist to be more than the sum of your parts.
 We are each a shimmery constellation of experiences, knowledge, skills, creativity, perspective, and interests.
 Let’s collaborate 🔥 Bring me your project, your problem, or your idea and lets see what kind of trouble we can get into.